Think You’re a Victim of Identity Theft?

 Upon completing the report you will be issued an FTC ID Theft Complaint form.

 A police report can be filed by your local police department.
 Ask to file the report in person, if possible.
-When filing the report, have your FTC ID Theft Complaint form, this cover letter, and all supporting documents.
+When filing the report, have your FTC ID Theft Complaint form and all supporting documents.
 Ask the officer for a copy of the Identity Theft Report.

 Identity Theft Reports